ispc/ispc/docs/design/invoke_sycl.rst

 The following conditions should be satisfied to be called from ISPC:

-* The SPMD function must be declared on ISPC side with ``extern "C"`` qualifier.
-* Each function parameter must be an uniform or varying arithmetic type or uniform pointer to an allocation in global memory.
-Address space for such pointers must be global or generic.
-* The signature of this function should correspond to the **vectorized** version of SYCL function.
+* The SPMD function must be declared on ISPC side with ``extern "SYCL"`` qualifier.  * Each function parameter must be a uniform or varying arithmetic type or uniform pointer to an allocation in global memory.
+Address space for such pointers must be global or generic.  * The signature of this function should correspond to the **vectorized** version of SYCL function.
 Parameters marked as ``uniform`` on ISPC side should be wrapped into ``sycl::ext::oneapi::experimental::uniform`` on SYCL side.
-Parameters marked as ``varying`` or without explicit ``varying`` modifier (varying is the default in ISPC) should be declared as scalars on DPC++ side, they will be vectorized later by BE.
+Parameters marked as ``varying`` or without explicit ``varying`` modifier (varying is the default in ISPC) should be declared as scalars on SYCL side, they will be vectorized later by BE.

+ISPC broadcasts uniform variables before passing into SYCL callee's uniform parameter, and treats uniform SYCL function return value as non-uniform (vector) and takes the first element of the returned vector as the call result.

 Here is an example of calling SYCL function used in the examples above: